 Reddit – active subReddit where you can learn what other nomads are up to, ask for advice, and discover trends as they happen

-Taxes.pages.dev – Free, open-source advice on digital nomad taxes, international taxes for freelancers, digital nomads, remote business, independent contractors, and small business owners.
+Taxes.pages.dev – Free, open-source advice on digital nomad taxes, international taxes for freelancers, resources for digital nomads, remote business, independent contractors, and small business owners.
 If you need to get up to speed on the basics of taxation, read this glossary.

 Location Indie – Excellent community for location independent entrepreneurs.

 The Global Citizen – Julius van der Beek gives free advice and paid consultancy on saving tax as a digital nomad.

 Nomad Capitalist – Andrew Henderson’s business focuses on helping six and seven-figure entrepreneurs save more money on tax by building geo arbitrage systems.
 While Andrew’s services are aimed at high-earning or high-net-worth individuals, most of the information he offers for free on his website and YouTube channel is useful for digital nomads no matter what their stage of the journey.

 Points To Be Made – Tim Lai’s guide to maximizing airline and hotel points is an excellent resource for straight-talking advice on saving money on two of the biggest expenses of travel.